Why Now Is the Time for Dental Innovation

 - By aligning payment with desired patient outcomes, alternative payment models offer a financially sustainable way for dental providers to advance value-based care that focuses more on prevention.

-- The DentaQuest Partnership has outlined a Three Domain Framework that advance patient and provider well-being, while reducing the cost burdens associated with poor quality of life due to oral disease.
+- The DentaQuest Partnership has outlined a Three Domain Framework that advances patient and provider well-being, while reducing the cost burdens associated with poor quality of life due to oral disease.
 The Framework presents a new model of dentistry, a roadmap for future care that will be cost-effective, efficient and more equitable.

 Read the full survey report, “Reshaping Dentistry in Turbulent Times.”